Who is it for?

 The advance will be paid with salary at the end of the month in which the claim was received, provided it has been received by that month’s cut-off date.
 The advance will then automatically be deducted from your salary in equal monthly payments.

 For repayment of a season ticket/bicycle advance before it is fully recovered, an alternative to repayment by cheque is for the Pay Team to clear (or reduce) the advance through salary.
 The Pay Team would require both the month of the repayment, and by how much if only a certain amount requires to be repaid.

-It should be noted that if the total value of your season ticket advances issued in a financial year exceeds £10,000 it is considered by Inland Revenue to be a payment in kind and is covered by P11D arrangements and may, therefore, incur additional taxation.
+It should be noted that if the total value of your season ticket advances issued in a financial year exceeds £10,000 it is considered by HMRC to be a payment in kind and is covered by P11D arrangements and may, therefore, incur additional taxation.

 For further information, please see the Advances of Salary Policy.